uiharu-kazari/kancolle-vice-admiral/README.md

 # KanColle Vice Admiral 🚢

+> ⚠️ **ARCHIVED** ⚠️
+>
+> This repository is archived and will no longer be developed.
+With ChatGPT Atlas browser now capable of operating on HTML canvas, this project is no longer necessary.
+The repository is kept for historical reference only.

 > Recent change: Added a Playwright-based demo flow that logs into DMM, enlarges the window, refreshes once, takes step screenshots, sends the step_3 screenshot to Gemini to locate the 'GAME START' button, overlays a visible click marker, clicks it, and keeps the browser open for inspection.

 > 🚧 **EARLY DEVELOPMENT NOTICE** 🚧